Capstone2302/RLWheel/README.md

 - numpy
 - time

+## Motor PID
-this is the branch for tuning the Motor PID, this is to be the platform for the RL Model
+This is the branch for tuning the Motor PID, this is to be the platform for the RL Model.
+This was tuned without running the ball finding code.